TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Algorithms and Techniques

 \section{Algorithms and Techniques}

-In this section, we concisely describe the core preprocessing steps available in our tool using a publicly available dataset from the Dallas Lifespan Brain Study \citep{ds004856:1.0.0} as an example.
-These steps include brain extraction, MRI to PET co-registration, MNI template registration and post-acquisition harmonization and normalization using COMBAT and RAVEL.
+In this section, we concisely describe the core preprocessing steps available in our tool using a publicly available dataset from the Dallas Lifespan Brain Study \citep{park2025dallas} as an example.
+These steps include brain extraction, MNI template registration, MRI to PET co-registration, and post-acquisition harmonization and normalization using COMBAT and RAVEL.